How to find a job through a recruiter

 Why apply via recruiters?

-The second best entrance, at least in London, is via a recruiter.
 For context, I have also applied to many jobs directly (through LinkedIn, job boards and employers’ websites), but the vast majority haven’t even replied to turn me down, and none have offered me an interview, let alone a job.
 (The only exceptions to this rule have been when there’s an external recruiter running the search - often they’ll get in touch, we’ll get to know one another, and sometimes those relationships have turned into different jobs.)

 This experience has been corroborated by others applying for jobs in London, and to a lesser degree in the US.
 Most of all, I’ve watched how at least a few big companies tend to ignore direct applications and favour candidates forwarded by recruiters.
 They know that good recruiters will have screened the candidates carefully, and recruiters work hard to promote and chase on behalf of their candidates.